MicrosoftDocs/dynamics365smb-docs/business-central/sales-order-agent-process.md

 1. In **Task** view, select the step requesting review or assistance.

-   The task timeline opens, focused on the selected step, which includes a brief description.
+   The task *timeline* opens, focused on the selected step.
+The timelines displays each step of a task, past and present, in chronological order.

 1. Select **Review**.

-   The **Tasks** view switches to the **Review** pane, and the Agent Task Message window opens to display the email contents or quote or order, depending on the task.
+   The **Tasks** view switches to the **Review**, and the Agent Task Message window opens to display the email contents or quote or order, depending on the task.

 1. Review the email contents or the quote or order and make changes as needed.
 You can't edit incoming emails from the customer.